 Explore an Offer in Compromise Settlement

 If you truly cannot pay the money the IRS claims you owe, you may work out a smaller payment.
-The IRS may not advertise this program, but the tax agency is often willing to work with taxpayers by accepting lesser amounts if those taxpayers have few assets and a limited income.
+The IRS does not promote this program, but it often helps taxpayers.
+If taxpayers have few assets and low income, the agency may accept smaller amounts.
 Sometimes these can be for a fraction of what’s owed if you qualify.
-We offer a free no obligation consultation to find out if you qualify.

 If you plan to explore this last option, I advise you to work with a tax resolution expert.
 These compromise offers can be complicated, with legalese and language that can be difficult to understand.